codechenx/tv/README.md

 ### Search

-### Search

 Find text anywhere in your table with full highlighting support and powerful regex pattern matching.

 **How to search:**

 1. Press `/` to open the search dialog
-2. Type your search term (case-insensitive by default)
+2. Type your search term.
-3. **Optional:** Press Tab to navigate to the checkbox, then Space to enable "Use Regex" for pattern matching with regular expressions
+3. **Optional:** Press Tab to navigate to the checkboxes, then Space to enable:
+    - **Use Regex**: for pattern matching with regular expressions.
+    - **Case Sensitive**: for case-sensitive matching.
-4. Press Enter to execute the search
+4. Press Enter to execute the search.
-5. Navigate results with `n` (next) and `N` (previous)
+5. Navigate results with `n` (next) and `N` (previous).
-6. Press `Esc` to clear highlighting
+6. Press `Esc` to clear highlighting.

 **Search Modes:**

-- **Plain Text (default):** Case-insensitive substring matching
+- **Plain Text (default):** Case-insensitive substring matching.
+Enable `Case Sensitive` for exact matching.
-- **Regex:** Full regular expression support for advanced pattern matching
+- **Regex:** Full regular expression support.
+By default, regex is case-insensitive.
+Enable `Case Sensitive` for case-sensitive regex matching.

 **Navigation in Search Dialog:**
-- Type your search query in the text field
+- Type your search query in the text field.
-- Press `Tab` to move between the search field, checkbox, and buttons
+- Press `Tab` to move between the search field, checkboxes, and buttons.
-- Press `Space` to toggle the "Use Regex" checkbox when focused on it
+- Press `Space` to toggle a checkbox when it is focused.
-- Press `Enter` from anywhere in the form to execute the search
+- Press `Enter` from anywhere in the form to execute the search.
-- Press `Esc` to cancel and close the dialog
+- Press `Esc` to cancel and close the dialog.

 **Visual feedback:**
 - Current match: bright cyan highlight